bhargav-madia/social-media-service/README.md

 Repository contains hashMap as a place for in-memory database.

-The package com.cs.social_media.web can be updated to contain the controller logic.
+The package com.cs.socialmedia.web can be updated to contain the controller logic.